This page provides information on how the latest version of V-Ray handles scenes saved with previous versions of V-Ray.

 Opening a Scene

-When a scene saved with V-Ray version 3.6 or older is loaded in SketchUp (using V-Ray Next), an upgrade script will go through all the scene assets and features to account for incompatibilities.
-All lights, materials, and special objects will be upgraded from groups to a new component definition system.
+When a scene saved with an older V-Ray version is loaded in SketchUp an upgrade script will go through all the scene assets and features to account for incompatibilities.
+V-Ray lights and special objects will be upgraded from groups to a new component definition system.
 This upgrade can take some time, but only happens the first time the scene is opened in SketchUp with V-Ray Next.
 When the scene is saved, the updates are saved with it.

 The internal material structure used in V-Ray for SketchUp is updated and modernized.
 This in turn leads to the material asset UI being updated.

 Reflection, Refraction and Diffuse material layers' Transparency parameters are switched to Opacity controls for consistency.
 Any old materials containing such layers will be migrated automatically to the new internal structure.

 The material Environment Overrides rollout has been removed.
 This functionality has been shifted to the Override material which now contains an Environment map slot.

 Stochastic Flakes material

 The Stochastic Flakes material can no longer be created from the Asset Editor’s Create menu.
 Create a Generic material, remove its default V-Ray Mtl layer and add a Stochastic Flakes layer to use it.

 Due to the deprecation of the MtlASGVIS plugin VRScene files exported with V-Ray 3.6 or earlier are missing material options such as displacement/bump.